 By changing the way construction supplies are taxed in Arizona, the state is effectively “simplifying” the tax code – which positions AZ to take advantage of the Marketplace Fairness Act.

 Potential Effects of the Marketplace Fairness Act on Online Businesses in Arizona

-Current case law prohibits e-tailers from collecting sales tax.
-As such, some experts estimate that Internet enterprises enjoy a 12% advantage over brick-and-mortar stores.
+Some experts estimate that Internet business enjoy a 12% “no-tax” advantage over brick-and-mortar stores.

-Kelly Warner is an Arizona-based law firm – with clients from all 50 states, Canada, Australia and the EU — that handles all manners of Internet and business law.
-If you are looking for an attorney that fully understands the nuances of today’s digital marketplace, get in touch.
+Kelly Warner is an Arizona-based Internet law firm – with clients from all 50 states, Canada, Australia, and the EU — that handles all manners of online business law.